Former principal Uenuku Fairhall's actions 'despicable' on school trip: tribunal

 The council's Complaints Assessment Committee submitted Fairhall's conduct met the test for serious misconduct and his inability to understand the need for, and maintain, professional boundaries with his students on the school trip reflected adversely on his fitness to be a teacher.

-The committee argued Fairhall's conduct adversely effected the emotional wellbeing of all the students involved.
+The committee argued Fairhall's conduct adversely affected the emotional wellbeing of all the students involved.

 The committee submitted that cancellation of the respondent's practising certificate was necessary in this case to ensure public protection, deterrence and the maintenance of professional standards.